Guide to Using Flexible Bid Strategies in Google Ads

 Flexible bid strategies automatically set bids to optimize for certain goals across set campaigns, ad groups and keywords.

-Once you have created a strategy, it will be shared in your Shared Library in Google AdWords, making it accessible from one spot and making performance tracking easier.
+Once you have created a strategy, it will be shared in your Shared Library in Google Ads (formerly known as Google AdWords), making it accessible from one spot and making performance tracking easier.
 You can apply the strategy on the campaign, ad group or keyword level from each respective tab.

 Measuring success will depend on which of the flexible bid strategies you employ, but ultimately, are you getting what you signed up for?
 Are you getting more conversions within your target CPA?
 Are your CPC’s within your goals and budget?
 Reviewing the data will tell you if something is working or not.
 Since these strategies can be applied at different levels and you will be adding them with different goals in mind, be sure to go over the data thoroughly and make sure the numbers reflect your goals.
 Also check whether the leads and sales you are receiving are of the same caliber you were receiving (or better) than before you started using flexible bid strategies.
 This will help you define success.

 The chart above is a quick overview of what the various flexible bid strategies are and when to use them.
 Now we’re going to take a deeper dive into how each of them work, where to apply them, and what you still have control over.

 This strategy is something that many of you are probably familiar with, as it is essentially automatic bidding.
 This strategy will focus on increasing clicks while spending a target amount.
 The target spend amount is essentially the budget you are setting for any campaign/ad group/keyword that is utilizing this strategy.
 This is separate from the daily budget you will set on the campaign level for a campaign using manual bidding or another bid strategy.